sojet/IERG4210-Web-Programming-and-Security-Online_Shop/README.md

 # IERG4210_Online_Shop

-The course project guideline is included the folder of "task"
+The course project guideline is included the folder of "task_requirement"